mjspriggs/overview/glossary/glossary.md

 ### chaincode
 {: #x9829545}

 Executable code that contains business logic agreed to by a set of organizations on a channel.
 A chaincode, and the smart contracts it contains, is installed on peers, instantiated on a channel, and governs access to the ledger data that is generated through invocations of the chaincode.
+See also [transaction](#x2005321).

 ### channel
 {: #x2016483}